TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     *target* should be a string in the form ``'package.module.ClassName'``.
-The *target* is imported and the specified object replaced with the *new* object, so the *target* must be importable from the environment you are calling :func:`patch` from.
+The *target* is imported and the specified object replaced with the *new* object, so the *target* must be importable kutoka the environment you are calling :func:`patch` kutoka.
 The target is imported when the decorated function is executed, not at decoration time.

     The *spec* and *spec_set* keyword arguments are passed to the :class:`MagicMock`